01 Intro to the Web

 Grades

 There are 20 assignments I use to grade your progress, but the main deciding factor is the progress you exhibit between the midterm assignments and the final.
 I expect professional looking, validated websites that take user experience into account.
-I provide feedback on your work throughout the semester, and grade everything at the end of the course, which allows for revisions to earlier or incomplete work without penalty.
+I provide feedback on your work throughout the semester, and grade everything at the end, which allows for revisions to earlier or incomplete work without penalty.
 If you have any questions as to your standing in the course, please ask me.

 Everyone will not have had the same exposure to the plastic language of art, design, and graphic problem solving, and just because you can illustrate, in my experience, is no indication that your graphic design sense is any good.
-To help amend any visual literacy deficiencies, there is supplementary information and the vignelli Canon) to help everyone achieve visual literacy.
-My grade will not reflect the talents you do not bring to this class.
+To help amend any visual literacy deficiencies, there is supplementary information and the vignelli Canon to help everyone achieve visual literacy.
+I expect the Communication Design Minors to be educated visual and communicative problem solvers.
+These resources will help you achieve visual literacy.
+Otherwise, my grade will not reflect the talents you do not bring to this class.
 I evaluate each person on their own terms, and do not compare students according to their fluency in design, etc. Seek help and advice from me or your peers, not only to solve problems in your code, but for visual and design issues as well.

 Learning how to Code